-Children enter into a dynamic therapeutic relationship with the therapeutic which enabled them to express themselves, explore and make sense of the world in which they live, and resolve any difficult or painful expriences through the medium of play.
+Children enter into a dynamic therapeutic relationship with the therapist, which enables them to express themselves, explore and make sense of the world in which they live, and resolve any difficult or painful experiences through the medium of play.

 Play therapy is relationship based – the power of the therapy comes from the strength of the relationship between the Play Therapist and the child.

 Children must be approached and understood from a developmental perspective.
 They must not be viewed as miniature adults.
 Their world is one of concrete realities and their experiences are often communicated through play.
 Unlike adults whose natural medium of communications is verbalisation, the natural medium of communication for children is play activity.